jhuynh-school/lab-report-5/index.md

 ![alt text](4.png)

 2. A response from a TA asking a leading question or suggesting a command to try.
+Hi John!
+After reading your post about being unable to see github repo I suggest looking over the bash script once more because the repo is public and passed the test when run on my grade.sh.
+I suggest rewatching the lectures from week 6 to get a refresh on how to write bash scripts and see how the professor does them.
+He may also give insight on how such an error could occur.

 3. Fixed using TA response